 We provide the results for role model effects in all units.
 Table \ref{rhotable} has 3 panels, one for each unit.
 Every panel has two columns.
 The first column presents the parameter estimates for peer graduation without correcting for homophily.
 In the second column, we provide the estimates using the estimator developed in this paper, which both corrects for latent homophily and additionally adjusts for bias.
 The sample sizes are 337 in male unit 1, 339 in male unit 2, and 472 in the female unit.

-The estimation for our preferred specification (columns (2), (4) and (6)) are done using the following steps.
+The estimation for our preferred specification (columns (2), (4), and (6)) is done using the following steps.
 First, we do SVD of the adjacency matrix of affirmations and obtain $\hat{U}$ as described in the methodology section.
-The selection of the dimension $d$ is done via cross-validation.
+The selection of the dimension $d$ is done via cross-validation using the method of \cite{li2020network}.
+The method randomly holds out a portion of node-pairs by selecting each pair independently with a certain probability.
+Then for a candidate value of $d$, a low-rank matrix completion method is used to obtain an estimate of the expected adjacency matrix.
+This estimate is used to predict the presence or absence of edge on the held-out node pairs.
+The method assumes the expected adjacency matrix is a low-rank matrix and was shown to be consistent (in terms of not underselecting $d$) under the RDPG model using a squared-error loss function (Theorem 2 of \cite{li2020network}).
 We plot the out-of-sample AUC values for $d\in \{1,2,..,20\}$.
-The AUC rises steeply as we increase $d$ initially but it stabilizes to a high value around or above 0.9 after a few initial points.
-We select $d$ corresponding to the point where the AUC becomes stable at a large value.
-Figure \ref{outofsampleauc} (in SI) shows the out-of-sample AUC as we increase $d$.
+The AUC rises steeply as we increase $d$ initially, but it stabilizes to a high value around or above 0.9 after a few initial points.
+We select $d$ corresponding to the point where the AUC becomes stable.
+Figure \ref{outofsampleauc} (in Appendix) shows the out-of-sample AUC as we increase $d$.
 Second, we use these estimated $\hat{U}$ as covariates in our outcome model and correct for the bias arising from using $\hat{U}$ instead of true $U$.

-We find a decline in the estimates for peer graduation effect once we correct for homophily and bias.
+We find a decline in the estimates for the peer graduation effect once we correct for homophily and bias.
 We find the sharpest decline for the female unit ($\approx$ 19\%).
 The changes for male units are marginal.
-While the impact of peer graduation status is lower with the homophily and bias correction it continues to increase the resident's graduation substantially.
-The parameters on peer graduation in columns (2), (4) and (6) are statistically significant in the sense that the 95\% confidence intervals around the point estimates do not include the null effects.
-We find that a 10\% increase in the graduation of peers improves a resident's likelihood of graduating by 4.8-7.7 percentage points (pp).
+While the impact of peer graduation status is lower with homophily and bias correction, it continues to increase the residents' graduation substantially.
+The parameters on peer graduation in columns (2), (4), and (6) are statistically significant in the sense that the 95\% confidence intervals around the point estimates do not include the null effects.
+We find that a 10\% increase in peers' graduation improves a resident's likelihood of graduating by 4.8-7.7 percentage points (pp).